bhenderson/bhenderson.github.io/LEARNINGS.md

 I wanted to start cateloging my profesional learnings and understandings.
-I should have started this when I was young.
+I should have started this when I was younger.
 I also hope to see how my opinions have changed over time.

 # Refactoring